-Object Description • Interface The interface type through which the remote host can access the switch.
-Receive Packets Number of received packets from the interface when access management mode is enabled.
-Allow Packets Number of allowed packets from the interface when access management mode is enabled.
-Discard Packets Number of discarded packets from the interface when access management mode is enabled.
+Object Description Interface The interface that allowed remote host can access the switch.
+Receive Packets The received packets number from the interface under access management mode is enabled.
+Allow Packets The allowed packets number from the interface under access management mode is enabled.
+Discard Packets The discarded packets number from the interface under access management mode is enabled.

-Auto-refresh : Check this box to refresh the page automatically.
+Auto-refresh 🛄 Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Clear: Clears all statistics.
+: Clears all statistics.

-4.5.1.4 SSH
+4.5.1.3 SSH